ninakali/ninakali.github.io/notes/win2/index.md

 <div class="post">

-## 1982-11 VisiCorp presents VisiOn on COMDEX
+## 1982-11 VisiCorp presents Visi On on COMDEX

 ![](history/13_vision.jpg)

-A demo of VisiOn, the graphical multi-tasking shell by VisiCorp, is a smash hit on the biggest PC conference COMDEX.
+A demo of Visi On, the graphical multi-tasking shell by VisiCorp, is a smash hit on the biggest PC conference COMDEX.
 Multiple sources quote that it influenced Bill Gates to prioritise work on what later will become "Windows", but it is unclear whether he was inspired or outraged.
 Perhaps, he was not comfortable with VisiCorp entering his home turf, operating systems (despite Microsoft just entering the VisiCorp's one).
-Some go as far as to claim that Gates wanted to copy VisiOn, but this is unlikely: he already had people with Xerox PARC experience working on a graphical interface, and even put a Xerox Star in the office to "inspire" other engineers.
+Some go as far as to claim that Gates wanted to copy Visi On, but this is unlikely: he already had people with Xerox PARC experience working on a graphical interface, and even put a Xerox Star in the office to "inspire" other engineers.

 </div>